 Check Your Insulation

 Insulation ensures your house is warm throughout the year.
-While many homeowners dream of property insulation, it can also be a haven for uninvitcosyests, depending on your location.
-So, if possible, check nothing has made your cozy insulation their home.
+While many homeowners dream of property insulation, it can also be a haven for uninvited guests, depending on your location.
+So, if possible, check nothing has made your cosy insulation their home.

 Declutter Your Garage

 Many homeowners are guilty of placing unused items into their garage, which can lead to a considerable amount of clutter over time.
 Set one day aside every year to go through all the items to identify what you want and need, and sell, donate, or throw away the rest.